/governance · Long-form

 Context tiers save more than speed tricks.

 Claude doesn't get faster when you give him more rules.
 He gets smarter when he only reads the rules relevant to the current context.
-Behavior always, process per sprint, domain on demand — the output measurably improved.
+Behavior always, process per lane, domain on demand — the output measurably improved.

 Insight 02

-Sprint phases aren't theater.
+Three acts aren't theater.

 Insight 03